mcclory/Security-Infrastructure/README.md

 The following will be configured to flow logs into S3:

-* CloudWatch Logs (including VPC Flow Logs)
 * CloudTrail

 This process will then fire SQS notifications which Splunk will use to determine which file(s) to pick up and ingest from the S3 bucket(s) configured.
 Within Splunk, the [SQS-based S3 input](http://docs.splunk.com/Documentation/AddOns/released/AWS/SQS-basedS3) should be used and wired up to the proper queue(s) and credentials.

+CloudWatch Logs have a specific structure for ingest into Splunk via the [Cloudwatch Log Input](http://docs.splunk.com/Documentation/AddOns/released/AWS/SQS-basedS3).

 ## Click CLI